AI in Cybersecurity: The 2026 Guide to Agentic Defense

 - Verify re-checks: re-crawl pages, re-fetch headers, confirm platform receipts, search for mirrors; re-test a fixed misconfiguration.

-- Prove packages time-stamped artifacts and a timeline mapped to your frameworks; export for audits in minutes, not days.
+- Prove packages time-stamped artifacts and a timeline mapped to your frameworks; you’ll export for audits in minutes, not days.

 Core techniques, explained simply